Rosuav/rail-ways/README.md

   - Have inputs for x/y position
     - Fine adjustment
     - Lost point retrieval (sorry Anne, we're not sending you any control points)
-* If Ctrl is held and not dragging, change cursor to "move", and any drag moves the fundamental transform.
-* Scrolling needs to adjust transform as well as scroll